About

 Four people, one microscope, a lot of opinions.

-We started the bench in 2009 out of a corner of a fabrication shop that closed.
+We started the bench in 2009 out of a corner of a structural fab shop that closed when the owner retired.
 We kept the microscope.
 The microscope kept us.

 What we actually do

 If a weld cracked and somebody's insurance carrier wants to know why, that's our job.
-If a fabricator wants procedure qualification records that will hold up under a serious inspection, that's our job too.
-We do metallography, hardness traverses, tensile and bend tests, macro-etches, and the kind of plain-English write-up that a judge, a field super, or an apprentice can all read without a translator.
+If a fabricator needs PQR paperwork that will hold up under a serious AI review, that's our job too.
+We do metallography, hardness traverses, tensile and guided-bend tests, macro-etches, and the kind of plain-English write-up that a judge, a field super, or a first-year apprentice can all read without a translator.

 We don't do finite element analysis.
-We don't do NDE in the field.
+We don't do field NDE.
 We don't do lab work on anything we can't hold in two hands.
-If you need those, we know who to call.
+If you need those, we know who to call — there are three shops we trust within a half-day drive and we'll pass the name along.

 Why we publish a quarterly

 Because most of what we learn at the bench is useful to somebody working a seven-to-three shift who will never hire a lab.
 The Quarterly is how we pay back the trade.
 Every article is written by whoever ran the test.
 No ghostwriters, no marketing review, no case studies dressed up as advice.
-When we're wrong we print the correction on the front page of the next issue.
+When we're wrong we print the correction on the front page of the next issue, set larger than the original claim.

 The crew